 To further complicate matters, Shari’s predecessor wanted to run the show and call the shots.
 So, despite having access to XL’s expertise, there was a governor on what could realistically be accomplished without greater autonomy.

-When asked what her biggest IT costs were, Shari shared that redundancy and overengineering were the culprit of unnecessary expense.
+When asked what her biggest IT costs were, Shari shared that redundancy and overengineering were the culprits of unnecessary expenses.

 “Overengineering results in increased cost, complexity, and redundancy.
 It was basically a ‘belt and suspenders’ approach to solving our problem.
 So, incremental spend wasn’t adding any incremental value,” offered Shari.

 As a CFO, Shari sees all aspects of the business from a financial perspective.
 She’s used to evaluating how much is being spent on 1) improving, 2) maintaining or 3) fixing.
 In her view, most of the spend should be going towards maintaining or improving.

 “If we’re spending a lot on fixing, which we were, that’s not good,” she added.
 “The greatest impact is that we didn’t have the money we needed for other things.”

 When Shari became the CFO at the association, she didn’t need to go looking for a strategic IT solution.
 She simply had to tap into the expertise that was already at her fingertips.

 “XL had been our partner already and knew a lot about our infrastructure as well as what we needed to change.
-They simply weren’t given the permission to have those discussions.”
+They simply weren’t given permission to have those discussions.”

 And, to her delight, she found XL was already on the same page when the lines of communication were reopened.